nikhil-mallik/bloc_practice/README.md

 To run the project locally, follow these steps:
 1. Clone the repository to your local machine.
 2. Open the project in your preferred Flutter development environment.
-3. Install dependencies:
+3. Install dependencies :

     ```sh
     flutter pub get
     ```

-4. Run the app:
+4. Run the app :

     ```sh
     flutter run